Jonny-exe/binary-fractions/binary_fractions/README.md

  | to_no_mantissa(self_value: Union[str, TwosComplement], length: int = -1) -> Union[str, TwosComplement]
 ```

-Adjust exponent such that there is no fractional part, no mantissa.
+Adjusts exponent such that there is no fractional part, i.e. no mantissa.

 This is a utility function as well as a method.